-It is also worth remembering that some models are available in both male and female models.
-So, if you spot a design you like, see if it comes in the version you want.
+It is also worth remembering that some models are available in both male and female variants.
+So, if you find a design you like, see if it comes in the version you want.

 Most modern saddles have some padding, but the amount and type vary greatly between models.
-For example, cheaper padding is usually made from foam.
+For example, cheaper padding is usually made of foam.
 This is comfortable enough, but it doesn’t have the same lifespan as gel saddles.
-These became popular as they mould to your anatomy and provide a more individualised fit.
+These became popular as they mold to your anatomy and provide a more individualized fit.
 The gel is also designed to bounce back in between uses.

 It is also worth noting that some saddles have a cut-out section in the middle, running along a significant portion of the length of the saddle.
 This is usually done to increase airflow and to make it more comfortable to sit on for longer periods.
 The absence of anything in the central portion of the saddle also means blood flow improves there.
 This helps reduce the ‘numb bum’ sensation.
 Ah yes, we’ve all experienced that.